dual-universe/lua-examples/examples/04 - Lua Screen Light Control/README.md

 # Lua Screen Light Control
-## Slider widgets
+## Light Control
 ![lightControl](img/lightControl.jpg)
 ### Description
-- This example shows you a use of an interface widget developed in the previous example in [Lua Screen Widgets Objects](https://github.com/dual-universe/lua-examples/tree/main/examples/03%20-%20Lua%20Screen%20Widgets%20Objects) example.
-In this case, it will show you one of the many ways to interact with screen elements using toggle buttons.
+- This example shows you a concrete use of an interface widget developed for this example; a button.
+In this case, it will show you one of the many ways to interact with other elements using a screen unit and a programming board.
 ### Requirements
 - You will need:
   - A programming board